ShengyaoQian/wlux_test_server/readme.md

 To avoid having to copy/paste or memorize this command, there are two scripts `compile.sh` and `compile.bat` which will run the minification command on linux and windows, respectively.

-##Server status
-The http://staff.washington.edu/rbwatson server has been updated to this repo as  of 11/22/2012 @ 10:00.

-The wlux_test_server code runs on http://staff.washington.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
-I'll make sure that what is in the master repo is also on the server.

-The files that are on the server are currently:

-ping.php:
-the server-side file that returns a json object.
-Eventually, something like this could be used to communicate between the WebLabUX server and the website under test.
-At the moment, it returns a single key/value pair. (imaginatively named "key", returning "value") It accepts a query string, "jsonp" which is used to provide the jsonp "padding" for the data object.

-You can see what this looks like by opening this link: http://staff.washington.edu/rbwatson/ping.php?jsonp=myMethod

-phpinfo.php:
-Displays the PHP configuration of the server.